 Join us for a day of commemoration and celebration.

-A WW1 Tribute Ceremony with Loyal Edmonton Honour Guard at the Alberta Legislature Plaza
+A WW1 Tribute Ceremony featuring The Loyal Edmonton Regiment at the Alberta Legislature Plaza.

 Bring your family’s WW1 stories and share them at the WW1 Memory Wall

 Visit with WW1 soldier interpreters and hear their stories of the Great War and their homecoming

 See the Lord Strathcona Regiment Horses and Corral

 Walk the John McCrae Poppy Labyrinth and leave a message for the next 100 years

 See the Menin Gate: Re-imagined

 Explore exhibits at the Legislative Assembly Visitor Centre plaza and pavilion.

 Collect the WW1 Edmonton Bulletin – the “original” homepage - a reproduction of our city’s first newspaper front page